zoetrope69/rose/_posts/2014-08-05-dynamic-logos-with-css.md

 <!-- We're using Jekyll and HTML doesn't render very well amongst Markdown hence the unusual classes -->
 <div class="code-result">		<div class="example-petals">	<div class="example-petal--2-1"></div>	<div class="example-petal--2-2"></div>	<div class="example-petal--2-3"></div>	</div>		</div>
 <em class="caption">Now there's three, wow. :tada:</em>

-You may notice the .00001, rather than 0.
-This is because of a bug in IE10/IE11, which causes the element to jump about when animating from 0. _If you know why, please tell me..._ :warning:

 ## Animating the Petals